segni-tafesse/ethio_agri_smart/lib/data/pear.md

 #  Pests
  Let us explore some common pests that may affect peas:

 1. Aphids: These tiny, sap-sucking insects can cluster on pea plants, particularly on young shoots and undersides of leaves.
 Aphids can cause stunted growth, yellowing of leaves, and the production of sticky honeydew that can attract ants or promote the growth of sooty mold.
-To manage aphids, you can use insecticidal soaps, neem oil, or employ natural predators like ladybugs or lacewings.

 2. Pea Leaf Weevils: Pea leaf weevils are small beetles known for their distinctive snout-like mouthparts.
 They feed on the foliage of pea plants, causing notches or holes in the leaves.
 Severe infestations can result in defoliation and reduced plant vigor.
-To control pea leaf weevils, you can employ physical barriers like floating row covers or use insecticides labeled for their control.

 3. Pea Moths: Pea moths are small, gray-brown moths whose larvae feed on developing pea pods.
 The larvae burrow into the pods, causing damage and rendering the peas inedible.
 To prevent pea moth infestation, you can practice crop rotation, remove and destroy affected pods, and consider using pheromone traps to disrupt their mating cycle.